BadmWe/dspyt-webpage/dspyt/posts/gitcoinbetaroundanalysis.md

 ![data2](/images/posts/betaround/stats2.webp)
 This code creates a histogram of the 'Total projects' column of the DataFrame 'data'.
 The 'Total projects' column contains the number of projects funded in each round of the grants program.

 The histogram shows the distribution of the number of projects funded across the different rounds.
-The x-axis represents the 'Total projects', and the y-axis represents the frequency of the number of rounds with a particular number of projects funded.The histogram is divided into 5 bars.
+The x-axis represents the `Total projects``, and the y-axis represents the frequency of the number of rounds with a particular number of projects funded.The histogram is divided into 5 bars.

 The x-axis label is set to "Total projects", and the y-axis label is set to "Frequency".